 Likewise, others confuse being a man with a certain idea of “masculinity.”
 They think it describes your interests or your capacities, again in a way contrasted with “femininity.”
 They see masculinity as about having power or getting what you want.
 It is about loving sports or guns or working with your hands.
 Certainly, you might share some of these interests.
 You do have access, because of your maleness, to certain kinds of power.

 Scripture calls us to be men.
-What is striking in the Bible, though, is that this is neither a call to maleness nor masculinity.
+What is striking in the Bible is that this is neither a call to maleness nor masculinity.
 Maleness is something we already have, not something we are called to.
 In the Bible, “man” is never contrasted with “woman” as its opposite.
 Rather, when the Bible calls us to be men, that is a contrast with being a boy.
-We are called to mature manhood as opposed to childishness.
+We are called to "mature manhood" as opposed to childishness.

 Being a boy is not about age.
 There are males in their 70s who are still boys.
 There are boys who drip with masculinity.
 There are males with enormous influence and fame who are still boys.
-There are magazines and web sites dedicated to masculinity and male appetites, but they are not magazines for men.
+There are entertainments dedicated to masculinity and male appetites, but they are not entertainments for men.
 They are trifles meant to reassure boys in their immaturity.

 Boys and men can both have power.
 Boys use that power to get what they want.
 To feed their appetites.
 To bully or coerce.